javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/01-property-descriptors/article.md

 Now let's add a custom `toString` to `user`.

 Normally, a built-in `toString` for objects is non-enumerable, it does not show up in `for..in`.
-But if we add `toString` of our own, then by default it shows up in `for..in`.
+But if we add `toString` of our own, then by default it shows up in `for..in`, like this:

-...But if we don't like it, then we can set `enumerable:false`.
-Then it won't appear in `for..in` loop, just like the built-in one:

 ```js run
 let user = {